Humanities and Communication

 Global Literary Environments:

-• Uses and representations of global environments in literature and other cultural realms including cinema and sciences (Aurea Mota)
+• Uses and representations of spatial environments in literature and other realms, including modern sciences (Aurea Mota)

 Global Cinema: